 The resulting supervisor may have an initialization predicate that restricts the states in which the system may be initialized (may start), on top of the initialization constraints already present in the uncontrolled system.
-For more information on this initialization predicate, see the section on initialization below.
+For more information on this initialization predicate, see the section about initialization.